hoangdao297/BlackJackGame/README.md

 Hoang Dao's Submission/ _Email: minhhoanghectorjack@gmail.com_

-1. Python 3 should be installed on the computer if not you can download here: https://www.python.org/downloads/ The folder contains:
+1. Python 3 should be installed on the computer if not you can download here: https://www.python.org/downloads/ The folder contains:<br />
--3 python (.py) files: blackjack_random.py , blackjack_input.py , test_game.py (automated testing)
+-3 python (.py) files: blackjack_random.py , blackjack_input.py , test_game.py (automated testing)<br />
--11 test files with (.json) format
+-11 test files with (.json) format<br />

-the blackjack_random.py file is the file with computer randomly generate cards for player and dealer To run, navigate to the folder location on terminal and type: python blackjack_random.py
+the blackjack_random.py file is the file with computer randomly generate cards for player and dealer<br/>
+To run, navigate to the folder location on terminal and type: python blackjack_random.py

-the blackjack_input.py file is the file with the desired input to simulate player input, cards as well as dealer cards, input this file is testable and can be tested through test_game.py file To run, navigate to the folder location on terminal and type: python test_game.py
+the blackjack_input.py file is the file with the desired input to simulate player input, cards as well as dealer cards, input<br />
+This file is testable and can be tested through test_game.py file<br />
+To run, navigate to the folder location on terminal and type: python test_game.py

 2. The lack of clarity that I found in the challenge is the input of program.
 I was confused between writing random input from computer and the designed input.
 So I chose to write as general as I can to write both version with the same codes and little differences in 2 versions.
 For the random version, I use random algorithm from python library for generating cards and manual user input for program.
 For input version, I design the format of test case and test it with same code.